Maruti Suzuki Invicto

 Maruti Suzuki Invicto Variants

-Find a list of all 3 hybrid (electric + petrol) versions of Maruti Invicto.
+Find a list of all 3 hybrid (electric + petrol) variants of Maruti Invicto.
 This table includes Maruti Suzuki Invicto on-road price which covers all costs like RTO and Insurance.

 - Hybrid (Electric + Petrol)